 Prioritizing tasks helps you:

-- Get the most critical work done first.
+- Meet deadlines by getting the most critical work done first.

 - Better utilize scarce time and team resources.